What You Need to Know

 For more information, please visit https://library.udel.edu/services/connect/proxy-faqs/.

-Before my class was moved online, I was planning to bring my class to the library or museum to learn from library staff.
-What teaching support is available?
+Before the move to remote learning, I would bring my class to the library or museum to learn from library staff.
+What teaching support is available in the current situation?

-Chat with the librarian who was collaborating with you.
+Library staff are teaching online during the Spring 2021 semester.
 There are many options, including scheduling a virtual lesson with a librarian, adding your librarian to your Canvas site, or adding library tutorials and course guides to your course.
 You can learn more about our teaching team and services here.

-How can I get help with course reserves for my class?
+How can I get help with my course reserves?

-I was hoping to incorporate several DVDs into my teaching -- what are my options at a distance?
+I typically incorporate DVDs into my teaching, or have been asked by my instructor to view a DVD -- what are my options at a distance?

 For information on providing access to media content remotely, please visit Continuity Planning for Media Content via Film and Video.